goswami-rahul/alien-invasion-game/README.md

 # alien-invasion-game
 A basic game similiar to Galaga written in Python3 using Pygame.
+This project uses completely Object-oriented approach and the code is well documented.
-Will continue to add new features to this game.
+I will continue to add new features to this game.
 Suggestions are welcomed !! :)

 To run the game, ensure that you have python3 and pygame library installed in your system.